 Tweaking the Boot Loader Parameters

 Update: This section was written based on FreeBSD 8.
-As of today (October 22, 2013), the latest version is FreeBSD 9.2.
-I noticed that my FreeBSD/ZFS pair works very stable even without any tweaking!
+As of today (January 24, 2014), the latest version is FreeBSD 9.2.
+I noticed that my FreeBSD/ZFS pair work very stable even without any tweaking!

 Warning: Make sure that you save a copy before doing anything to the boot loader.
 Also, if you experience anything unusual, please remove your changes and go back to the original settings.